-Internship experience for real world learning: In the final semester of the program, the student meets with the program director to choose an internship site that aligns with future career goals.
-Under the supervision of a Licensed Massage Therapist, Chiropractor, Physical Therapist, Physician or other health care provider, the student gains valuable real world experience. (see page XXX to see a list of current internship sites)
+Internship Experiences for Real World Learning: In the final semester of the program, the student meets with the program director to choose an internship site that aligns with future career goals.
+Under the supervision of a Licensed Massage Therapist, Chiropractor, Physical Therapist, Physician or other health care provider, the student gains valuable real world experience. (see page 84 to see a list of current internship sites)